 grooming is done at Dwight Merkel Park and Indian Canyon.
 See

 Spokane has a growing team of volunteers who enjoy sharing their love of the

 outdoors with others.
 With advanced notice, equipment and training can be available to

-“Sit-ski Celebration” and blind-skiing events soon to be announced!
+participants and their families/friends.
+“Sit-ski Celebration” and blind-skiing events are soon to be announced!

 For info or to volunteer, email: email@example.com

 This website is funded through skier donations.
 If you rely on it for a better ski experience,